Case: Does 1-9 v. Department of Justice

 Case Summary

 This case involved FBI employees’ attempts to prevent the Trump Administration from publicly disclosing the identities of agents who worked on investigations involving Donald Trump.
 On February 4, 2025, several FBI employees filed this putative class action against the Department of Justice ("DOJ"), seeking to prevent the Administration from compiling and disseminating information identifying FBI agents connected to the January 6 and Mar-a-Lago investigations.
-The plaintiffs claimed that the Tr…
+Plaintiffs claimed that the Trump …

-On the same day the plaintiffs filed the complaint, the plaintiffs filed a motion for a temporary restraining order.
-A hearing on the motion for the temporary restraining order was scheduled for February 6, 2025.
+On the same day plaintiffs filed the complaint, they filed a motion for a temporary restraining order.

 On the evening of February 4, 2025, the FBI sent identifying information for more than 5,000 employees to the Department of Justice, including employee ID numbers, job titles, and their role in the January 6 investigations.

 On February 6, 2025, the Court consolidated this case with Federal Bureau of Investigation Agents Ass’n v.
 Department of Justice, which was filed in the U.S. District Court for the District of Columbia on February 4.
-After an all day hearing on the TRO motions in both cases, Judge Cobb ordered a continuance to February 7 and granted an administrative stay until the conclusion of the hearing.
+After a hearing on the TRO motions in both cases, Judge Cobb ordered a continuance and granted an administrative stay until the conclusion of the hearing.
 The administrative stay prohibited the Trump Administration from disclosing identifying information about FBI employees to anyone outside of the DOJ.

 Also on February 6, the FBI announced that it had disclosed the names of those 5,000+ employees to DOJ through a classified system intended to prevent the employees from being publicly identified.

-On February 7, the parties submitted and the Court entered a Consent Order in which the defendants agreed not to publicly disclose or disseminate the list of FBI employees’ names before the Court ruled on the plaintiffs’ forthcoming motion for a preliminary injunction.
-The defendants reserved the right to terminate the agreement by providing the parties and the Court with two days’ notice of their intent to terminate.
-The Consent Order also set out a briefing schedule for the plaintiffs’ motion for a preliminary injunction.
-The Court further ordered a preliminary injunction hearing for March 24, 2025.
+On February 7, the parties submitted and the court entered a consent order in which defendants agreed not to publicly disclose or disseminate the list of FBI employees’ names before the court ruled on plaintiffs’ forthcoming motion for a preliminary injunction.
+Defendants reserved the right to terminate the agreement by providing the parties and the Court with two days’ notice of their intent to terminate.
+The consent order also set out a briefing schedule for plaintiffs’ motion for a preliminary injunction.
+The court further ordered a preliminary injunction hearing for March 27, 2025.

 Summary Authors